 - 1Graduate Program in Computational and Data Sciences, Schmid College of Science and Technology, Chapman University, Orange, CA, United States

 - 3Department of Biochemistry and Microbiology, University of Chemistry and Technology, Prague, Czechia

 - 4Protein Dynamics Research Group, Chemistry Department, University College London, London, United Kingdom

-Interest in machine learning is growing in all fields of science, industry and business.
+Interest in machine learning is growing in all fields of science, industry, and business.
 This interest was not primarily initiated by new theoretical findings.
-Interestingly, the theoretical basis of the majority of machine learning techniques, such as artificial neural networks, decision trees or kernel methods, have been known for a relatively long time.
+Interestingly, the theoretical basis of the majority of machine learning techniques, such as artificial neural networks, decision trees, or kernel methods, have been known for a relatively long time.
 Instead, there are other effects that triggered the recent boom of machine learning.

 First, machine learning needs data to learn on.
-Huge data sets from Internet, Internet of Things, social networks, phones, wearable devices and other sources are now available.
+Huge data sets from Internet, Internet of Things, social networks, phones, wearable devices, and other sources are now available.
 Such datasets were not available a decade ago.
 Second, the recent wave of machine learning benefits from hardware advances, in particular from computing on graphical processing units and specialized hardware.